There are three basic categories of web hosting you can choose from:

 Shared hosting providers are companies that sell web hosting on servers that host other customers' websites and often provide you with control panel software, such as cPanel.
 When using a shared hosting provider, you will need to install and configure your website yourself, but the shared hosting provider will run the web servers for you.
 These include companies like Dreamhost and Bluehost.

-Finally, self-hosted servers are servers you run for yourself.
+Self-hosted servers are servers you run for yourself.
 This category includes Virtual Private Servers (VPS) and physical servers that are in data centers.
 Self-hosted servers are often the best solution for organizations with very specific website needs, however they also require systems administrators and web developers.
-Protecting self-hosted servers from DDOS attacks is a subject that falls outside of the scope of this guide.
+Protecting self-hosted servers from DDOS attacks is a subject that falls outside of the scope of this guide, but there are some DDoS-protection services that can be helpful for those who self-host their site.

 - It's free!